aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### getAutoSortField() {#getAutoSortField--}

+<b>@deprecated.</b> Please use the 'autoSortField' property instead.
 Represents the index of field which is auto sorted. -1 means PivotField itself,others means the position of the data fields.

 ```javascript
 getAutoSortField() : number;